-The Mets most famous player at 3B, David Wright, still can't play.
-He's currently a very expensive cheerleader that sits firmly on the Mets bench.
-On April 20th he was recently moved to the 60-day DL with a shoulder impingement since he can't throw.
+Wright is a very expensive Captain who was a cheerleader in 2017.
+He sat firmly on the Mets bench.
+On April 20th in 2017 he was moved to the 60-day DL with a shoulder impingement since he can't throw.

 If he misses 60-days or more, the Mets are paid 75% of his salary from insurance.
-The team Captain has his pride we understand that, and no doubt he's been a solid face of the Mets franchise for so long, but he can't play anymore.
+The team Captain has no doubt been a solid face of the Mets franchise for so long, but he simply can't play anymore.
 Certainly not at the level he once did.
-Or at best, he's a very expensive part-time player, and might?, maybe? play 50 games if he's lucky.
-And to pay him $20,000,000 for that, makes no dollars and sense.
+Or at best, he's a very expensive part-time player who might?, maybe? play 50 games a season.
+And to pay him $20,000,000 per year for part-time services, makes absolutely no dollars and sense.

-The Mets didn't trade for a full-time third baseman last season and instead went for a make-sense, cost efficient, stop-gap solution via ex Met Jose Reyes and re-signed Wilmer Flores, who's currently hospitalized with a knee infection.
+The Mets didn't trade for a full-time third baseman last season and instead went for a make-sense, cost efficient, stop-gap solution via ex Met Jose Reyes and re-signed Wilmer Flores.

-David Wright lasted just 37 games last season.
+David Wright lasted just 37 games 2016.
 In constant pain, Wright decided to have season-ending neck surgery to repair a herniated disc in his neck last summer.

-If he steps aside and retires, will his numbers be good enough to be the third Mets player to make it to Cooperstown?
+If he retires, will Wright's numbers be good enough to be the third Mets player to make it to Cooperstown?
 Wright is a seven time All-Star who has slugged 242 HRs and posted a .296 batting average.
 He's batted in 100+ RBIs five times, hit over .300 seven times and hit 30 or more homers twice.

 The Mets and their GM Sandy Alderson can't drag this situation out much longer.
-Wright after his 60-day stint on the DL ends, need to collectively plan his farewell to the Mets, their fans and all of Baseball.
+Wright and the Mets need to collectively plan his farewell to the Mets, their fans and all of Baseball.
 All parties involved will be happier.
-Wright still gets paid plenty and the Mets get a huge (75% refund) for the balance of his contract.
+Wright still gets paid plenty and the Mets get a huge (75% discount) on the balance of his contract.